khuyenlai/cse15l-lab-reports/lab1.md

 ![image](ls.png)

-when using ls with no arguments, you are looking and what's in the home directory.
-As it prints out, we can see the directory named "directory" and our file named "file".
+when using ls with no arguments, you are looking and what's in the current directory.
+As we are in the home directory, it prints out the directory named "directory" and our file named "file" as the file and directory is in our home directory.
 In this instance, I am in the home directory and the command did not result in an error.
+If we were to enter into the "file" file and use the `ls` command, we would find that it prints nothing as there is nothing under the file.

 When using ls with a directory as an argument, the termminal prints nothing.
 This is due to the fact that ls lists the files under a directory.
 Meaning when I had no files under the directory "directory", the command printed nothing.
 I am still in the home directory and the command did not result in an error.